towersvault/shinpokered/README.md

 	- heavily discourages 0-power moves if below 1/3 hp
   - Discourage exploding effects if faster than a player in fly/dig state
   - Randomly discourage usage of 2-turn moves when confused/paralyzed
-  - 50% chance that the AI is blind to a player switching or using an item
+  - 79.68% chance per status move that the AI is blind to a player switching or using an item
+    - Prevents situations where AI will always re-status the player after the player switches or heals
+	- An AI mon with three status moves will have about a 50% chance of ignoring item-use or switching
   - Discourage using fly/dig if faster than the player who is also picking fly/dig

 - Trainer ai routine #3 (choosing effective moves) has been modified